 These are your no-go zones.
 Do any of these and your speech is destined to be a stinker.

 In summary keep your content family friendly.
 Ask yourself this: what would grandma or the bride’s parents think if they heard your speech?
 If it leaves them feeling sorry for the bride because she appears to be marrying an absolute douche then you have your answer.
 If all else fails, remember the golden rule: if in doubt, leave it out.
 Do you need help to write your best man speech?
 Get in touch.
+Last night I was invited to be a guest on 2UE's Talking Lifestyle program, chatting to Nick Bennett and Kayley Harris about how to write the perfect wedding speech.

 You can listen to the podcast here.
 I was asked to be a guest on 2GB 873 - Sydney Talk Radio's Weddings, Parties, Celebrations segment on Sunday night.
 You can listen to the podcast here.
 I start at about the 35 minute mark.